paulondc/enum-support/README.md

 MyEnum.B;
 ```
 ---
-Checking if key or value are part of the enum
+Checking if a key or value is part of the enum
 ```javascript
 // C is not part of the enum, returns false MyEnum.has("C");